Published online Jul 28, 2018. doi: 10.3748/wjg.v24.i28.3130

 Accepted: June 25, 2018

 Published online: July 28, 2018

-Our findings suggest that moxibustion exerts its therapeutic effect by repairing mucosal tissue damage and modulating the gut microbiome and intestinal mucosal immunity.
+Our findings suggest that moxibustion exerts its therapeutic effect by modulating the microbiome and intestinal mucosal immunity.

 The present study may provide a certain experimental basis and scientific basis for the clinical curative effect of the treatment of UC.